About My Work

 I am also an award-winning educator at the Singapore University of Social Sciences (SUSS), where I have taught undergraduates for almost eight years and currently teach modules I developed for the Psychology programme.
 Previously, I was a lecturer and clinical supervisor for students in the Counselling undergraduate programme, for which I also developed several modules.

-My own journey for peace and fulfilment led me to three life-changing years in Vancouver, Canada, where I worked with forensic patients at the Coquitlam Forensic Psychiatric Hospital, war refugees, survival sex workers, and clients from the rich cultural tapestry of Vancouver.
+My own journey for peace and fulfilment led me to three life-changing years in Vancouver, Canada.
+While earning a Master’s degree in Counselling Psychology at Adler University, I worked with forensic patients at the Coquitlam Forensic Psychiatric Hospital, war refugees, survival sex workers, and clients from the rich cultural tapestry of Vancouver.
 I have always believed in helping those who are marginalized.
 Hence, when I returned to Singapore, I began my career in psychology as a prison psychologist.
 I then worked at the Institute of Mental Health (IMH), where I continued to help the prison population as well as forensic inpatients and people from all walks of life.
 As a Senior Psychologist at IMH, I developed a Pre-Release Programme for inmates with mental illness, facilitated several support groups at IMH for the inpatients as well as inmates at prison, and conducted various risk assessments in addition to providing tailor-made individual therapy sessions for all my clients.

 If you feel that you would like to explore counselling and/or individual coaching with me, please complete and submit the form on the Book a Consultation page, or get in touch with me via email at firstname.lastname@example.org, by phone at +65 9128 0002, or via WhatsApp.

 My office is in Singapore Land Tower, just steps away from the Raffles Place MRT station.

 If you’re taking public transport, MRT is the easiest way to reach the office.
 The nearest MRT station is Raffles Place.